Gallbladder Removal in Thailand Your guide to cost, top specialists & hospitals

 Yes.
 Laparoscopic cholecystectomy is performed to the same standards in Bangkok as in London, Sydney, or New York.
 Our partner hospitals are JCI-accredited, surgeons are board-certified by the Royal College of Surgeons of Thailand, and the critical view of safety protocol is standard practice.
 Complication rates are comparable to published international figures.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Choose a JCI-accredited hospital — this is the single most meaningful quality filter.
+Choose a JCI-accredited hospital; this is the single most meaningful quality filter.
 Verify your surgeon's credentials and ask about their approach to bile duct identification.
 Provide complete medical records including current medications and imaging.
 Follow fasting instructions carefully.
 If you are on blood thinners, discuss timing with your care coordinator well before travel.

 When Is Further Treatment Needed?

 Occasionally, stones are found in the common bile duct either before or during surgery.
-These are typically managed with ERCP — a non-surgical endoscopic procedure that removes duct stones through the mouth.
+These are typically managed with ERCP, a non-surgical endoscopic procedure that removes duct stones through the mouth.
 If bile duct stones are suspected pre-operatively, ERCP may be performed before your cholecystectomy.
 Post-operative issues like bile leak are rare and usually resolve with conservative management.

 Planning Your Trip to Thailand for Gallbladder Removal